 About Me

 I love space!
 And I want to use my AI expertise in space sciences and technology.
 I envision a future where artificial systems will have human-like intelligence and adaptability, making space exploration significantly easier and safer for our species.
+To this end, I am currently working at the National Research Council of Canada (NRC) as a postdoc fellow, where I do RL research for improving space science and technology 🚀 🛰️

-You can find my resume here (last updated: Dec 2023).
+You can find my resume here (last updated: May 2024).

 Some updates